 The NServiceBus Messaging Bridge allows NServiceBus endpoints to connect to other endpoints that are not using the same transport using the Messaging Bridge Pattern.

-The bridge is transparent to sending and receiving endpoints.
-That is, endpoints are not aware of the bridge or that it is transferring messages to a different transport.
-Endpoints send and receive messages to and from logical endpoints as they normally would if there were no bridge involved.
+The bridge is transparent when sending and receiving endpoints.
+Therefore, endpoints are unaware that a bridge transfers messages to a different transport.
+Endpoints send and receive messages to and from logical endpoints as if no bridge was involved.

 Why use the bridge